JupiterOne/graph-rumble/docs/jupiterone.md

 ## Requirements

+You can configure the Rumble Integration using either an **Account API Key** or a single **Export Token**.
+The **Export Token** has more limited read-only permissions, but will limit the data collected.

 ### Using an Account API Key

 - JupiterOne integration requires a Rumble **Account API Key**.
 To generate an